Titan1013/Hello-world/README.md

-One step a head to the King of AI
+One step ahead to the King of AI